raphaelbarbosaqwerty/BookStudy/README.md

 - **PentesterLab** - (09/12/2019 - 10/12/2019).
 - **Bug Bounty Hunting Essentials** - Interesting book if you want to start doing Web Bug Bounty.
 - **OWASP Web Security Testing Guide** - Definitely, the best book to read and construct a solid methodology
+- **Bug Bounty Playbook by ghostlulz** - Amazing book, the best one to make a solid recon methodology and be organized.

 ### Swift:
 - **Test-Driven iOS Development with Swift 4 - Third Edition** - Good book to understoond the TDD with Swift, kinda tiring.